rimjhimroy/katacoda_test/Bioinformatics_starter/repeat/get_chromosome.md

 To extract from the 1000th base pair to the end of the sequence execute `awk '{if (/^>/) print $0"_Right"; else print(substr($1,1000,length($1)))}' Seq1.txt > Seq1_right.fasta`
 **Remember to adjust the values in the substr() according to the position of the start of the first domain and end of the last domain.**

 * Go to « [https://blast.ncbi.nlm.nih.gov/], select Nucleotide Blast, “Align two or more sequences”.
-Paste one sequence from step 5 as query and the other as subject, select “megablast” and Run Blast.
+Paste one sequence from the previous step as query and the other as subject, select “megablast” and Run Blast.
 Note the matching positions between the two sequences.

 >>Q3 What structure is it?
 Add this information in the diagram of LTR retrotransposons. <<